 - Pick-Up Window Passengers are offered "negotiated times: or an estimated not given a set pick-up time for their trip.
 Once the passenger accepts one of the "negotiated times" this will serve as an estimated pick-up arrival time and the bus may arrive 0-30 minutes from that agreed upon pick up time.
 Instead, they are told Passengers are asked to be ready for their ride to arrive by the "negotiated time" (pick up time). from between one to two hours before their appointment time.
 This window is dependent on the service area of the pick-up and drop-off points.
 The service areas are defined as the Naples Service Area, Golden Gate Estates Service Area, Marco Island Service Area and Immokalee Service Area.
 Trips within one service area have a one-hour window.
 Trips between service areas have a two-hour window.
-The one-to-two-hour windows are inclusive of - Travel Time --The travel time will commence once the passenger is on board and is dropped off and shall not exceed two-hours. between pick-up and drop-off.
-Trip lengths that are less than 9 miles will have up to a 60-minute travel time.
+The one-to-two-hour windows are inclusive of travel time. - Drop-Off Window Passengers are offered "negotiated times or an estimated dropoff time for their trip.
+Once the passenger accepts one of the "negotiated times" this will serve as an estimated drop-off arrival time and the bus may arrive at the location no later than the agreed upon time and no sooner than 30 minutes before the drop-off time.
+Passenger are asked to be ready for their ride to arrive at least 60-minutes and up to 120-minutes prior to the drop-off time to allow for boarding travel time.
+See sample diagram below. - Travel Time -The travel time will commence once the passenger is on board and is dropped off and shall not exceed two-hours. between pick-up and drop-off.
+Trip lengths that are less than 9 miles will have up to a 6045-minute travel time.
 Trip lengths that are between 9 miles to 18 miles will have up to a 75-minute travel time and trip lengths of over 18 miles will have a travel time of up to 120-minutes.
-The CTC may negotiate special pick-up arrangements with the customer, in advance, as the situation dictates.
+The CTC may negotiate special pick up arrangements with the customer, in advance, as the situation dictates.
 These arrangements shall be documented and maintained on file to distinguish these trips from regularly scheduled trips for determining on-time performance.
 Medical appointments and employment must follow the "30 minutes early to zero minutes late" policy.
-All other trips are considered on-time if they arrive one minute before or one minute after scheduled time.
-Four (4) or more passengers dropped off and/or picked-up at the same location constitute a group trip.
+All other trips are considered on-time if they arrive one minute before or one minute after scheduled time. - Group Trips Three (3) Four (4) or more passengers dropped off and/or pickedup at the same location constitute a group trip.
 The CTC may negotiate special arrangements with the customer or agency, in advance, for a group trip.
 These special arrangements will be documented and evaluated separately for on-time performance.
 Every effort will be made by the CTC to keep the ride times within the service window for these trips.